sourcegraph/about/content/blogposts/2024/how-cody-provides-remote-repository-context.md

 ## Why “context awareness” matters for code AI

-[Cody](http://sourcegraph.com/cody), our AI coding assistant, exists because building software is _complex_, and it’s complex because of the amount of context that developers have to carry in their heads at any time to work effectively.
+Building software is complex because of the amount of context that developers have to carry in their heads at any time to work effectively.
 Writing code requires developers to first read and understand existing code.

-The issue of code complexity is why we frequently talk about Cody, our AI coding assistant, being **context-aware**.
+The issue of code complexity is why we frequently talk about [Cody](http://sourcegraph.com/cody), our AI coding assistant, being **context-aware**.
 Just as human developers need to carry context in their heads to write good code, so too does AI.
-An AI developer without context might be able to answer LeetCode-style problems (just as a human developer could), but it wouldn’t be able to effectively work within, and update, an existing codebase.
+An AI developer without context might be able to answer LeetCode-style problems (just as a human developer could), but it wouldn’t be able to work within, and update, an existing codebase.

 In short, for an AI coding assistant to generate quality code and answers about code, it needs context.
 Extending beyond this: **for an AI coding assistant to be most effective within an enterprise-scale environment, it needs context at the same enterprise scale**.